NibbleLabsDev/nibblelabs.github.io/README.md

-# nibblelabs.github.io
+# Nibble Labs

-Nibble Labs — small software experiments that solve real operational problems.
+Small software experiments that solve real problems.

+This is the public landing page for Nibble Labs.
+Built as a lightweight GitHub Pages site to stay fast, cheap, and flexible during early experimentation.